Orbytel/Python-UDP-multiplexer-for-Gran-Turismo-7-on-PS5./README.md

 - Does NOT modify telemetry data
 - Does NOT decode GT7 packets
 - Does NOT replace SimHub or SimTools
-- Does NOT require PS5 configuration

-It is **only a UDP splitter / forwarder**.
+This application acts purely as a UDP splitter / forwarder.
+It forwards GT7 telemetry packets unchanged.

+This is different from SimHub’s UDP forwarder, which modifies the telemetry payload before re-broadcasting it.
+That modification can break applications that expect the original GT7 packet structure, such as GT7 Proxy, resulting in errors like:
+Exception: unpack requires a buffer of 316 bytes

+By forwarding the packets unchanged, it prevents those issues from occurring.

 ---